Md. Mahbub Hossain: Career

 Hossain joined the administration cadre of the Bangladesh Civil Service on 20 December 1989 in 1986 batch.

 Hossain was a Trainer of the National Academy for Planning and Development.
 He was a former Deputy Chief in charge of gender affairs at the Health Economics Unit.
 He was a former director of the Bangladesh Climate Change Trust.
 He was a former Secretary of the Dhaka South City Corporation.
 He also served in the Prime Minister's Office.

 Hossain was promoted to Senior Secretary on 31 December 2019.
 He served in the Ministry of Education as secretary of the Secondary and Higher Education Division.

 In December 2021, Hossain was appointed as a Senior Secretary of Energy and Mineral Resources Division of the Ministry of Power, Energy and Mineral Resources replacing Anisur Rahman who went on retirement.

 Hossain was the vice-president of the Dhaka University Sociology Alumni Association and a member of the Australia Alumni Association Bangladesh.
 He was a member of the board of governors of Bangladesh Institute of International and Strategic Studies.
 He was the chairperson of Gas Transmission Company Limited.

 In April 2022, Hossain met Faruque Hassan, President of Bangladesh Garment Manufacturers and Exporters Association to discuss the supply of natural gas to garment factories.
 He inaugurated Kailashtilla Gas Field of Sylhet Gas Fields Limited in 2022.

+After the fall of the Sheikh Hasina led Awami League government, a murder case was filed against Hossain by Bangladesh Nationalist Party politician Mohammad Zaman Hossain Khan over the death of a protestor in July 2024.